 This means that it’s perfectly normal for these plants to lose their leaves at the end of winter.
 Once the early days of spring come around, you’re going to see new leaves start to grow.

-Now you know more about hydrangeas and why they might have their leaves drop.
+Now you know more about hydrangeas and why their leaves might fall off.
 There are many potential reasons why this can happen, but you’ll be able to prevent the ones that occur due to mistakes.

 Protect your plant from harsh sunlight to keep it from experiencing too many issues.
-It’s also going to be crucial to water the hydrangeas properly so that they can thrive.
+It’s also going to be crucial to water them properly so that they can thrive.